ewharton/ab-testing-resources/README.md

 # A/B Testing Resources Appendix

-This GitHub is a companion to our A/B Testing Resource Starter Kit blog post [LINK AND REPLACE WITH ACTUAL BLOG POST TITLE].
-If there are any resources you think we should add, please file an issue or add a pull request!
+This GitHub is a companion to our blog post ["Recommend Resources for Starting A/B Testing."](https://eddiewharton.com/2023/04/19/recommend-resources-for-starting-a-b-testing/) If there are any resources you think we should add, please file an issue or add a pull request!

 ## Starter Kit Overflow